 We stress that our results about collateral quality provide only one possible explanation of fluctuations in the basis.
 Our results can begin to explain some of the time-series variation within a collateral class (corresponding to fluctuations in CDO issuance and other structured finance) and some of the cross-sectional difference across classes.
-The basis depends on many things besides implied collateral quality: the liquidity explanation also matters, as does segmentation between CDS and bond markets.7 One can consider our explanation as having an effect in addition to what liquidity premia would imply.
-In addition, there have been many other apparent arbitrages that behaved similar to the CDS basis, but for which our story does not apply directly (e.g., cashfutures, mortgage rolls, fed funds, swap spreads, covered interest parity).
-One might suppose that the ability to use different assets as collateral affects the balance sheet costs of financial institutions, and thus the costs of "limits to arbitrage," which would affect the sizes of these arbitrages.
+One can consider our explanation as having an effect in addition to what liquidity premia would imply.
+In addition, there have been many other apparent arbitrages that behaved similar to the CDS basis, but for which our story does not apply directly (e.g., cash-futures, mortgage rolls, fed funds, swap spreads, covered interest parity).

-4.2 An empirical test
+4.2 An Empirical Test

-We now provide a rudimentary test of the hypothesis that inclusion in the CDX (and thus being able to be tranched) should increase the CDS basis, which is the prediction of Corollary 2.
+We now provide a rudimentary test of the hypothesis that inclusion in the CDX (and thus being able to be tranched) should increase the CDS basis, which is the prediction of Corollary 3.
 To directly test the effect that collateralizability has on the CDS-bond basis, we look at changes in the CDS-bond basis for CDS contracts that are removed or added to a Markit CDX index.
 The two Markit CDX indices we consider are the Markit North American High Yield CDX Index, or the CDX.NA.HY Index and the Markit North American Investment Grade CDX Index, or the CDX.NA.IG Index.
 Markit tranches the HY and IG indices into five and six tranches, respectively, and allows investors to buy shares of the tranches in addition to buying the entire index.
 Purchasing a tranche of an asset's cash flows is equivalent to funding the asset with some implicit margin (where the margin is given by the prices of the tranches).
 As a result, the margin requirement increases for entities that are excluded from an index and decreases for entities that are included.
 For margin-based asset pricing to be valid, the change CDS-bond basis must be positive (negative) for included (excluded) entities relative to unaffected entities.

-The details of our empirical analysis are provided in Appendix C, but we provide a summary of the methods and results here.
+The details of our empirical analysis are provided in Appendix B, but we provide a summary of the methods and results here.
 We use a difference-in-difference approach to estimate the percentage change in the CDS-bond basis for credit default swaps that are added to or removed from either index over a two-day window, both around the time of announcement and around the time of index roll, using Markit's publicly available record of changes to the CDX.NA.HY index and CDX.NA.IG index from March 2013 to September 2017.